-Transylvania County has several
+Transylvania County has several resources to address transportation

-The Transylvania County Transportation (Transit) Department provides a demand response service that is cost-effective for the County and for those using the service.
+The Transylvania County Transportation Department provides a demand response service that is cost-effective for the County and for those using the service.
 Scheduled pick-ups and drop-offs are heavily concentrated in the City of Brevard and the Town of Rosman.
-The capacity of the Transylvania County Transportation (Transit) Department to expand services outside of the core population area will require additional funds, vehicles and drivers to increase the transportation services available.
+The capacity of the Transylvania County Transportation Department to expand services outside of the core population area will require additional funds, vehicles and drivers to increase the transportation services available.